PDF (214 Kb) [help with PDF files]

 This memorandum provides the legislation and explains the policy and procedures for the refund of duties.
-Instructions on the coding and processing of Form B2, Canada Customs – Adjustment Request, can be found in Memoranda D17-2-1, Coding of Adjustment Request Forms, and Memoranda D17-2-2, Processing of Adjustment Request Forms.
-The Customs Act and the Refund of Duties Regulations.
+Instructions on the coding and processing of Form B2, Canada Customs – Adjustment Request, can be found in Memoranda D17-2-1, The Coding, Submission and Processing of Form B2 Canada Customs Adjustment Request.

 Refund of Duties Regulations